 Director, Civic & Campus Engagement

+Since January 2017, Crystal has been the IOP’s Director of Civic and Campus Engagement.
+Her work has focused on supporting students interested in getting actively involved in politics through the IOP’s Leadership programs, student-run groups, treks and skill development workshops.
 Prior to joining the IOP staff, Crystal served as the Senior Manager of Corporate and External Partnerships at the Chicago Housing Authority where she worked with partners to provide resources for CHA residents through special events and programs.
 Crystal also spent time as the Assistant Director at the University Community Service Center at the University of Chicago, focusing on connecting students to the communities surrounding the University through days of service, volunteerism, community partnerships and advising students interested in community service.
-Much of Crystal's work has focused on engaging young people through mentorship, professional development and education.
 Crystal received her Bachelor of Arts in English from the University of Missouri - Columbia and her Masters Degree from the University of Chicago Master of Arts Program in the Humanities.

 Director, Speaker Series